smaremanda/add-in-docs/docs/powerpoint/office-mix/creating-your-first-lab-for-office-mix.md

 - Taking (or running) the lab

+ **Note**
+ ---
- **Note**  The file labhost.html runs on a web server and provides the hosting environment for lab development and testing.
+ The file labhost.html runs on a web server and provides the hosting environment for lab development and testing.
 This greatly simplifies lab development.
-See [Get started with LabsJS for Office Mix](get-started-with-labsjs-for-office-mix.md) for information about setting up your development environment.
+See [Get started with LabsJS for Office Mix](get-started-with-labsjs-for-office-mix.md) for information about setting up your development environment.<br/><br/>

 Finally, you can view the completed JavaScript file (TrueFalse.js) among the files distributed with this SDK.
 What follows is a walkthrough of the coding process.